 - Trace claims, quotes, and media back to the original context.
 Perhaps the reporting left something out?
 Cherry picked select quotes?

-- And I would like to add my own twist to this list: have the patience (and care) to actually check.
+- And I would like to add my own twist to this list: have the patience (and care) to actually check this stuff.
 Don't skim.

 Media and Fact Checking Resources